Under the Crimes Act 1958, an ‘indictable offence’ covers a range of offences, including:

 Proceeding to Trial

-In some cases, it may be to your advantage to refuse summary jurisdiction.
-The best criminal lawyers will be able to advise on whether the issues in your case justify taking the case to a higher court.
+In some cases, it may be to your advantage to refuse summary jurisdiction and proceed to trial.
+Your lawyer will be able to advise on whether the issues in your case justify taking the case to a higher court.
 If you elect to have the charges determined by a Judge and Jury, the case will be placed in the Indictable stream of the Magistrates Court to be committed for trial.

-Slades and Parsons Solicitors have Accredited Criminal Specialists, the best criminal defence lawyers, who are available to provide legal advice and representation in all criminal cases.
+Slades & Parsons are available to provide legal advice and representation in all criminal cases.
 Contact our accredited criminal law specialists today.

 Slades & Parsons are available to take your call 24 hours a day.